How the Guardian Right System Works

 Practical Applications and Benefits

-APG offers versatile property solutions for a wide range of stakeholders, including families, retirees, and developers.
+Guardianship offers versatile property solutions for a wide range of stakeholders, including families, retirees, and developers.
 The model enables families to downsize efficiently while retaining ownership of the land, allowing them to benefit from ongoing capital growth.
 It also provides the opportunity to restore neglected or underutilised properties, bringing them back into productive use without the need for a traditional title transfer.

 Developers can take advantage of the APG structure by selling Guardian Rights, thereby maximising their profits and broadening their market reach.
 Lenders also benefit, as they can earn interest while actively supporting affordable housing initiatives that are in demand across Australia.